kubernetes/kubernetes/swagger-spec/README.md

 ## Description
 This folder contains the swagger-spec to be used by swagger-ui.
-The spec was manually copied for now.
-We plan to write a script to automate that.
+Latest spec from the master branch can be copied using update.sh script